MoonsideGames/encompass-cs-docs/content/concepts/world.md

 Certain Encompass projects actually have multiple separate Worlds to manage certain behaviors.
 This is perfectly valid and can be a great way to structure your project, but be warned that it is difficult to share information between Worlds by design.
 {{% /notice %}}

+**What's that whole dt business about?**

+*dt* stands for delta-time.
+Correct usage of delta-time is crucial to make sure that your game does not become *frame-dependent*, which is very bad.
+We'll talk more about frame-dependence later in the tutorial, but to briefly summarize, if your game is frame-dependent you will run into very frustrating behavior when running your game on different computer systems.

 That's it!
 Now that we have these high-level concepts down, let's build an actual, for-real game.